Find Grad Schools

 86 Yearly Graduations

 The 3rd most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is University of Bridgeport.
 Each year, around 4,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $32,860 per year, while in-state graduate students, on average, pay $19,096 per year.
 During the most recent year for which we have data, 86 people received their master's degree in family, consumer & human sciences from UBridgeport.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 89% were women.
-University of Bridgeport family, consumer & human sciences graduates who receive their master's degree go on to jobs earning a median salary of $49,604.
+About 87% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #4